DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

 * "W" is displayed in the Production Volume column for those products that reveal proprietary data at the county level
 * All "W" volumes are accounted for in separate line totals where state and county have been "Withheld" (columns C, D and E)

+### Why aren’t national totals equal to the sum of all state totals?

+In some cases, national totals include amounts that are {{ "withheld" | term }} at the state or county level.

 ### A note about “Mixed Exploratory” versus “Federal” categories of production